Paul Smyth (footballer): Linfield

 Smyth broke into the Linfield first team as an 18-year-old in 2015, making his NIFL Premiership debut in a 2–1 defeat to Cliftonville on 14 November 2015.
 In the 2016–17 season he helped the club lift a treble of trophies; the NIFL Premiership, the Irish Cup, and the County Antrim Shield, while picking up a host of individual awards including the Ulster Young Player of the Year 2016–17.

-Queens Park Rangers
+Queens Park Rangers (first spell)

 On 29 August 2017, Smyth joined Queens Park Rangers for an undisclosed fee on a two-year contract.

 On 1 January 2018, Smyth made his QPR, EFL Championship and professional debut against Cardiff City, scoring the winning goal in the 72nd minute.

 He would go onto win the Supporters Young Player of the Year, after an impressive first few months in the first team.

 On 20 May 2021, Smyth was released by QPR at the expiry of his contract.